 - It forms the basis of a Lean implementation plan.
 By helping you design how the whole door-to-door flow should operate – a missing piece in many lean efforts, VSM becomes a blueprint for Lean implementation.

-I hope you find this article helps you learn VSM.
+I hope you find this article helpful in learning VSM.
 If you found this article useful then please share it in your network and subscribe to get more such articles every week.